Introduction

 This effect helps explain why decisions such as investing, planning retirement, or developing long-term strategies may seem more difficult when the feeling of scarcity is present.

-As discussed in the article The Psychology of Money: Why We Spend, Save, and Struggle With Debt and Financial Decisions, the way the brain interprets risk and security directly influences everyday financial behavior.
+The way the brain interprets risk and security directly influences everyday financial behavior.

 Thus, the tunnel effect does not represent only a momentary concern about money.
 It reveals how the perception of scarcity can reorganize the very structure of mental attention, influencing how economic decisions are evaluated.